Kullmann/Photocrypt/README.md

 # RSAPhotoCryptography
-The purpose of this project is to encrypt and decrypt photos using the AES algorithm wrapped with RSA.
+The purpose of this project is to encrypt and decrypt photos using the AES algorithm with the one-time AES session key wrapped with RSA.

 ## Installation
 First clone repository: